House at 19 Locust Place

 House at 19 Locust Place is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1893 and is a large, rambling 2 1/2-story house with slate-covered cross-gable roof and a large round tower in the Shingle Style.
 It features a broad shed-roofed wraparound porch supported by Doric order columns and a variety of window types.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".